24/7 Support Line - Call Now

 A health provider's assessment is a necessary step to ensure that this alternative is the right choice for you.

-Types of Outpatient Alcohol Treatment
+What Are The Types of Outpatient Alcohol Treatment?

-Three standard programs with extensive evidence for success, are available.
+Three standard programs with extensive evidence for success are available.
 They consist of varying levels of intensity, structure, and support.

-1. Intensive Outpatient Programs (IOP):
+1. Intensive Outpatient Programs (IOP)

 Patients are usually scheduled for appointments two to five times a week, including evening sessions, and lasting around two hours each.
 This program could include individual counseling, group therapy, psychoeducation, and relapse prevention planning.

-2. Partial Hospitalization Programs (PHP):
+2. Partial Hospitalization Programs (PHP)

 Also known as Day Treatment Programs, they provide deeper attention than IOPs and require patients to come in for intensive sessions 6-8 hours a day, at least five days a week.
 These programs are purposefully created for patients with cases that demand greater structure and a higher support level.

-3. Standard Outpatient Programs:
+3. Standard Outpatient Programs

-4. Aftercare Programs:
+4. Aftercare Programs

-Aftercare planning is another crucial aspect in outpatient alcohol treatment, focusing on designing a complete strategy to help as you move from formal therapy to permanent recovery.
+Aftercare planning is another crucial aspect in outpatient alcohol treatment, focusing on designing a complete strategy to help you move from formal therapy to permanent recovery.
 Essential elements of the treatment plan might be a relapse prevention strategy, continued counseling, and active participation in support groups.

 What are the treatments offered in the different programs?